debcomedian/WordpressWappi/wappi_send_message_woocommerce/readme.txt

 Fixed php 7.4 error from last version
 = 1.0.9 =
-Fixed overriding the style of some controls throughout the site
+Fixed overriding the style of some controls throughout the site = 1.1.0 =
+Added new variable coupons to order
+Added line breaks and new variables to test message